 Maynard Cooper serves as counsel to a number of banks in providing construction and permanent financing for the development of affordable housing projects throughout the United States.
 Our lending clients serve a variety of roles in this industry, and we represent them in making only construction loans, making only permanent loans, or providing comprehensive credit facilities that convert from construction to permanent financing upon satisfaction of appropriate conditions.
 Affordable housing developments typically involve secondary or subordinate financing from various state or local housing agencies, grants from federal or state programs, equity investments from private investors, or some combination of these funding sources.
 Our firm is experienced in negotiating and structuring the financing for affordable housing projects in a manner that fully protects secured lenders but also preserves the intended benefits for all members of the development team.

 Maynard Cooper represents investors in connection with equity investments in affordable housing developments, most of which involve the purchase of low-income housing tax credits under Section 42 of the Internal Revenue Code.
-Our affordable housing team is familiar with the issues that are important to investors, and we can provide the advice and counsel necessary to ensure proper terms, establish appropriate covenant structures, and provide the remedial rights that may be needed to protect the investment.
+Our Affordable Housing Group is familiar with the issues that are important to investors, and we can provide the advice and counsel necessary to ensure proper terms, establish appropriate covenant structures, and provide the remedial rights that may be needed to protect the investment.

 Depth and Experience When It Counts